sagemath/sagewiki_to_gh-2022-10-10/combinat.md

 Sage 5.0 includes 41 patches from the Sage-Combinat !
 As a consequence, It has been quite tedious to keep the Sage-Combinat queue working on both 4.8 and 5.0.
 Therefore:
 {{{#!wiki caution
-'''We will officially drop the support for the Sage-Combinat queue on Sage < 5.0 this Friday May 18th.
+'''We will officially drop the support for the Sage-Combinat queue on Sage < 5.0 Friday 2012, May 18th.
 This includes Sage 4.8, and all beta/rc versions of Sage 5.0.'''
 }}}

 More details on [[https://groups.google.com/group/sage-combinat-devel/browse_thread/thread/3b76e4d9983024e3?hl=fr&noredirect=true|This thread]].